Aaliyah Nolan

 Aaliyah Nolan (born 12 June 1997) is a Bermudian footballer who plays as a forward and a midfielder for English FA Women's National League club Leeds United WFC and the Bermuda women's national team.

 Early life

 Nolan was raised in Warwick.
 She also lived in St. George's.
 She was 11 when she was introduced to football by her father and brother.
-At 12, she participated at the 2009 Central American and Caribbean Age Group Championships in Athletics.
+At 12, she participated at the 2009 Central American and Caribbean Age Group Championships in Athletics in the outdoor youth athletics pentathlon.

 College career

 Nolan attended the Navarro College and the University of North Texas in the United States.
 She scored 23 goals for the former in 2016.

 Club career

 On 27 November 2018, Nolan joined PHC Zebras in Bermuda.
 On 10 September 2020, it was known she had moved to England to play for Leeds United.
 Her signing was officially announced by the English club on 18 September.
 She made her FA Women's Premier League Division One debut two days later in a 1–2 away loss to Norton & Stockton Ancients.
 She has played for Leeds United since then.